kchasialis/STLContainers/README.md

 the _ctrls array (i.e. in cache)
 without looking at _slots array that maybe cause inefficiency.

+The inspiration behind this implementation is this [talk](https://www.youtube.com/watch?v=ncHmEUmJZf4&t=1765s) from CppCon.

 example pseudocode of find(key)

 ```